MariosLevi/GIF-Maker/README.md

 A simply python script with a GUI to select folders of JPEG's or PNG's and make them into animated GIF's.

 ## Requirements
-Make sure you have python installed in your machine
+Make sure you have Python3.8 installed in your machine

 ## Installation